HP Newquist

 HP Newquist is an American author whose books cover topics from medicine and music to technology and terror.
-He is also a museum curator and musician, and has worked as a columnist, publisher, industry analyst, and video director.
+He is also a museum curator and musician, and has worked as a columnist, publisher, industry analyst, speaker, and director.

 Career

 In the late 1980s and 1990s, Newquist was an advanced technology business analyst in the artificial intelligence industry.
 He was editor and publisher of Artificial Intelligence Trends for ten years, earning him the title "Dean of AI".
 During that time, he was also a columnist for several high technology publications, including Computerworld, Expert Systems Journal, and AI Expert magazine.
 Newquist was the chairman of the Artificial Intelligence & Advanced Technology Conference 1987 and the Society for Machine Intelligence's Expert Systems Conference 1987.
 The AI timeline he developed for his book The Brain Makers is frequently cited as a map of the rise and fall of the artificial intelligence industry.

 During the 1990s, Newquist was the editor-in-chief of Guitar Magazine, and wrote the Disney Channel documentary episode Going Home featuring Robbie Robertson of The Band.
 He also directed A Portrait, a documentary featuring John Denver.
 Newquist's writing has appeared in dozens of publications, including The New York Times, Billboard, Newsweek, New York Press, Datamation, InTune, Computer Business Review, Guitar Player, Vintage Guitar, and Gulf Air.
 He has been a featured speaker at numerous events in Europe, Asia, and North America.